Chart Color Schemes

 Brookfield has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects that could impact this region.
-Notable projects are 2172 Moggill Road Townhouses, Kenmore Village Shopping Centre Redevelopment, Tallowood The Gap, and Building Future Hospitals Program.
-Details about these projects follow.
+AreaSearch has identified three projects expected to impact the region.
+Notable initiatives include 2172 Moggill Road Townhouses, Kenmore Village Shopping Centre Redevelopment, Tallowood The Gap, and Building Future Hospitals Program.
+Relevant details are outlined below.

 Professional plan users can use the search below to filter and access additional projects.